gmcmillan100/docs/pygarden.md

 import sqlite3
 ```

 Create a `dict_factory` function to loop over each column and row in the table.
-Returns items from the database as dictionaries rather than lists—these work better when we output them to JSON:
+It returns items from the database as dictionaries rather than lists; these work better when we output to JSON:

 ```
 def dict_factory(cursor, row):